highkite/textidote-frankenstein/Readme.md

 line_count = get_line_count()
 ```

-Textidote loads (nested) latex files cleanes it from its expressions and then
+Textidote loads (nested) latex files cleans it from its expressions and then
-the text is splitted line-wise (based on '\n').
+the text is spitted line-wise (based on '\n').
 This is how the line count is
 defined.

 ## get_line(\<line_index\>)